SamSteffen/Surfs_Up/README.md

 <img width="113" alt="June_precip" src="https://user-images.githubusercontent.com/104729703/182048813-5f18e7d5-aa7b-4865-a115-bfafc3317e50.png">  <img width="132" alt="December_precip" src="https://user-images.githubusercontent.com/104729703/182048828-bb685afd-eda6-44c9-9583-76e7a8c9490a.png">

-- A comparison of the above shows that the average rainfall in June is 0.13 inches and less than 4.43 inches at the maximum recording.
+- A comparison of the above shows that the average rainfall in June is 0.13 inches and 4.43 inches at the maximum recording.
-- For December, average rainfall is 0.21 inches and less than 6.4 inches at the maximum recording.
+- For December, average rainfall is 0.21 inches and 6.4 inches at the maximum recording.

 It would also be interesting to look at tourism information and see whether Oahu has more tourists visiting in the summer or winter months, as this information probably could impact the success of the business and might be a better indicator of projected success.